spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 ==========================================

-The board support package for the STM32WB Flipper Zero is restricted to the pin header (Arduino numbering) and the onboard LEDs, switches (buttons), LCD, charger.
+The board support package for the STM32WB Flipper Zero is restricted to the pin header (Arduino numbering) and the onboard LEDs, switches (buttons), LCD, charger, vibro, and speaker.

 The STM32 has much more capabilities than 10 digital I/O pins, 3 analog
 input pins, UART, SPI, and I2C interfaces.
 But if you want to use the more advanced features you can use the CubeMX to create source code for